Position: Graph Foundation Models are Already Here: Discussions Open questions

-In this position paper, we mainly discuss how to build a graph-centric foundation model.
-Many people also understand the graph foundation model as the combination of graphs and other foundation models~\cite{jin2023largesurvey, li2023surveyGraphLLM, liu2023towardsGFMSurvey}.
-In this part, we provide an introduction to those representative works.
+In this section, we provide an extended discussion on leveraging LLMs for graph-related tasks, building on the concepts introduced in Section \ref{subsec:scaling-llm}.
+We provide a more comprehensive discussion on the interaction between LLMs and Graphs.

 Specifically, the current integration of graph and foundational models follows two primary pathways.
 The first involves using graphs to augment the capabilities of other foundational models.
 The second employs foundational models to address challenges encountered in graph machine learning.
 The first type of work focuses on enhancing the capabilities of foundation models by graphs. \citet{yasunaga2022dragon, yasunaga2022linkbert, jin2023patton, xie2023graphGALM} further pre-train LLMs on text-attributed graphs with a structure-aware pretext task.
 For example, \citet{yasunaga2022linkbert} trains an LLM to predict masked edges, which is formalized as pair classification on two end nodes' attributes.
 Structure-aware training can effectively enhance language models' capability on those tasks requiring structure reasoning, such as multi-hop reasoning.
-These works still view the graph as a second-class citizen providing auxiliary information and put more emphasis on text-centric tasks like question answering~\cite{yasunaga2022dragon, yasunaga2022linkbert}. \citet{tang2023graphgpt, ye2023natural, chai2023graphllm} improves LLMs' capabilities tackling graph-related problems with instruction tuning.
-They adopt a linear map to inject the embedding generated by GNNs as a prompt token, then tune LLMs according to downstream tasks.
-A notable drawback of these works lies in that the tuned models don't present capabilities beyond GNNs while introducing computation overhead.
+These works still view the graph as a second-class citizen providing auxiliary information and put more emphasis on text-centric tasks like question answering~\cite{yasunaga2022dragon, yasunaga2022linkbert}.

-The second line of work adopts LLMs' capabilities to solve challenges in the graph domain. \citet{Chen2023ExploringTP, he2023harnessingTAPE} adopts LLMs as encoders to augment the node attributes and enhance GNNs' performance on node classification. \citet{chen2023labelLLMGNN} aims at solving the cold-start problem in node classification, and shows that actively annotating nodes with LLMs can significantly improve GNNs' zero-shot inference capability. \citet{zhao2023gimlet} unifies graph and text representations of molecules via instruction-tuning, which then achieves promising zero-shot performance on property prediction.